 Grave of Saint Nicholas

-Arab, Norman and Swabian tracks in archaic alleyways
+Arab, Norman and Swabian traces in archaic alleyways

 The old town is a medieval maze of alleys and stairways, enchanted places and secluded backyards, churches and pre-Christian relics.
-A walk through the Centro Storico leads to traces of Arabs and Normans, and also especially to the German emperor, Frederick II, under whose reign Bari experienced an unparalleled upturn.
-Even to-day Bari looks archaic and has a Southern Italian atmosphere.
+A walk through the Centro Storico leads to traces of Arabs and Normans, and especially to the German emperor, Frederick II, under whose reign Bari experienced an unparalleled upturn.
+Even today Bari feels archaic and has a Southern Italian atmosphere.
 Clothes lines hang above the streets.
 Business acumen and cosmopolitanism can be found right next to poverty and crime.